kazurayam/SubprocessJ/README.md

 Subprocessj is available at [the Maven Central repository](https://mvnrepository.com/artifact/com.kazurayam/subprocessj)

-I wrote a memo to record gow I published the subprocessj artifacts to the Maven Central Repository.
+I wrote a memo to record how I published the subprocessj artifacts to the Maven Central Repository.
 It is avaliable at:

 - https://github.com/kazurayam/subprocessj_publishedToMavenCentral

+This memo is a private repository.